Advance your computer servicing knowledge

-This follows on from Computer Servicing II dealing further with more advanced computer repairs.
+This follows on from Computer Servicing II dealing further with more about computer repairs.

 Is this course right for me?

 This is the ideal course for people who are experienced in IT and are looking to improve on their knowledge

 - Compare alternative solutions to different types of faults determined in PC computer systems

 - Repair hardware faults determined in PC computer systems

 - Repair software faults determined in PC computer systems

 There are 9 lessons in this course:

 - Removable storage

 - Volatile memory